About the NZSL Proficiency Assessment Service

 Receiving your results

 Results will be emailed using the information provided at registration.
 The assessment process can take up to six weeks from the interview date.
 Your result is based on your interview performance.
-The goal of the SLPI: NZSL is to give you a fair and accurate evaluation of your functional language levels at a point in time.
+The goal of the NZSLPI is to give you a fair and accurate evaluation of your functional language levels at a point in time.